CederGroupHub/smol/.github/ISSUE_TEMPLATE/code_review.md

 ---
-name: Code Review
+name: ":sunglasses: Code Review"
-about: Use this template for code review and comment of a specific source file.
+about: "Use this template for code review & commentary of a specific source file. :coffee:"
 title: "[Code Review] latte.py (edit this)"
 labels: code review
 assignees: lbluque, qchempku2017